Internet2/class-fall23-IaC-Repository-RCIR/cicd/github/README.md

 deployed to ECS or EKS.

 Both supported clouds (GCP and AWS) have workflows that can build, login, and push images to their respective registries if already set up.
-Only AWS currently has the terraform build process to build the infrastructure on the fly to support the workflow file provided.
-GCP terraform support is coming next.
+Both AWS and GCP have supporting terraform files.

 ![CICD Pipeline Visualization](CICD%20Pipeline%20Visualization.png)